etf-pdx/chocan-db/README.md

 The _alpha_ branch is for unit-tested code.
 The _beta_ branch is for system-tested code.
 Finally, the _master_ branch should be only used for working code.

+# Build instructions:

+"make" to recompile with updated files
+"make clean" to remove build artifacts
+"output" is the file to run after a successful build